 Systematic name: glycogen phosphorylase-limit dextrin 6-α-glucohydrolase

-Comments: This enzyme hydrolyses an unsubstituted (1→6)-α-glucose residue that forms a branch point on an α-(1→4)-linked glucose chain.
+Comments: This enzyme hydrolyses an unsubstituted glucose unit linked by an α(1→6) bond to an α(1→4) glucose chain.
 The enzyme activity found in mammals and yeast is in a polypeptide chain containing two active centres.
-The other activity is similar to that of EC 188.8.131.52 (4-α-glucanotransferase), which acts on the glycogen phosphorylase limit dextrin chains to expose the single glucose residues, which the 6-α-glucosidase activity can then hydrolyse.
+The other activity is similar to that of EC 22.214.171.124 (4-α-glucanotransferase), which acts on the glycogen phosphorylase limit dextrin chains to expose the single glucose residues, which the 6-α-glucosidase activity can then hydrolyse.
 Together, these two activities constitute the glycogen debranching system.